cosma/symfony-project/chef/cookbooks/symfony/README.md

-costore - All in one server cookbook
+symfony - All in one server cookbook
 ==================================

 Contains:

 * PHP           - application
 * Nginx         - webserver
-* Memcached     - cache handler
 * Mysql         - database
-* Elasticsearch -
-* Media         - media files

 ----------------------------------------------------
 Environments: